Reconciliation through Indigenous Education

 6-week course | a Massive Open Online Course (MOOC)

 Engage with Indigenous knowledge keepers, educational leaders, and resources to enhance your understanding and knowledge of practices that advance reconciliation in the places where you live, learn, and work.

-Thank you for your interest in the third offering of the UBC MOOC – Reconciliation through Indigenous Education.
-This online course is delivered using the edX platform, and below you’ll find some useful information regarding the edX platform, the commitments for this course and how to register.
+This online course is delivered using the edX platform.
+Below you will find useful information regarding the edX platform, the commitments for this course and how to register.
 We recommend you watch the introductory video, and read the full description on the course.